dannysu/hakyll-blog/posts/2015-06-21-js-code-critique-1.markdown

 [Storage.getItem][2] will return null if it doesn't have value for the provided key.
 In this case, the key is 'storageUrl'.
-I guess when I originally wrote this I didn't have a great grasp of the falsy values in javascript.
+I guess when I originally wrote this I didn't have a great grasp of the falsy values in JavaScript.
 The if-statement checks for truthy value of `!(storage['storageUrl'])` while also checking whether the value is an empty string.
 However, since `false`, `0`, empty string, NaN, null, and undefined are all falsy values, the empty string check is